zmv7/luanti-mod-vanish/README.md

-# minetest-mod-vanish
+# luanti-mod-vanish
-Minetest mod that allows you be invisible to other players
+Luanti mod that allows you be invisible to other players
 ## Usage:
 * `/vanish [playername]` - make player or yourself invisible
 * `/vanished` - show list of vanished players